metno/S-ENDA-documentation/source/use_case_NINA.rst

 User actions:
 - User searches to find all occurences of species X in and area over time.
 - User tries to also find weather observations or other weather information for that area and time.
+- User examines data and wants finds sections that are of potentially low quality, they want to report this back to integrate with the data.

 System responses: